icrobotics-team167/RapidReactCommandBotWithSim/README.md

 !!!!!!!!!!To start simulations
-search bar at top -> >Simulate Robot Code hit ok go to the 3D tab, drag robot position over to the simulate field at the bottom.
+search bar at top -> >Simulate Robot Code hit ok then in AdvantageScope -> file -> Connect to Simulation go to the 3D tab, drag robot position over to the simulate field at the bottom.

+Once simulations are running
+- add a controller
+        - keyboard, xbox, etc